 Common evidence includes tax transcripts, employer letters, mortgage or lease records, school enrollment records for children, declarations from U.S. citizen or lawful permanent resident family members, letters from faith communities and civic groups, and medical records that document hardship to qualifying relatives.
 An attorney can advise which categories of evidence carry the most weight for a specific equity claim.

-What 'Unusual or Outstanding Equities' Means for Your Adjustment of Status — Adjustment Status Navigator
+What 'Unusual or Outstanding Equities' Means for Your Adjustment of Status — Adjustment of Status Navigator